 Our educational goal is to train you how to move confidently between the molecular, biological and medical scientific worlds.
 Our academic staff offer transformative learning experiences and experiential research projects for undergraduate students during the summer months.
 We offer a wide choice of research topics through which students can enrol in structured PhD and MSc degrees.

 Our multidisciplinary department boasts modern instrumentation within new synthetic, polymer and analytical laboratories in addition to an automated peptide synthesis laboratory, cell culture and fluorescence microscopy laboratories.
-Thriving translational research in all areas of chemistry and chemical-biology provides an exciting setting to successfully undertake postgraduate and postdoctoral research.
+Thriving translational research in all areas of chemistry and chemical-biology provides an exciting setting to successfully undertake postgraduate and postdoctoral research, we currently have 18 postgraduate scholars undertaking PhDs within the department.
 The department promotes strong cross-disciplinary collaborations enabling an optimal research environment and support network for transformative research.

 Key areas of expertise with the department are: